POETRY

 POETRY ENGAGES US

 It engages us with our senses, creation, and God.
-Furthermore, It offers us a way to observe, to hold the moments in our hands, turn them over, and look at them from a new perspective.
+It offers us a way to observe, to hold moments in our hands, turn them over, and look at them from a new perspective.
 It is another way to process the emotions of chronic illness, to explore, create, and find our voice.

 Accessible Poetry

-Poetry is an invitation to explore your story in a new way, to write about moments or emotions without specifically naming them, to play with the musicality of words and phrases, to choose words, punctuation, and line breaks carefully.
+Poetry is an invitation to explore your story in a new way, to write about moments or emotions without explicitly naming them, to play with the musicality of words and phrases, to choose words, punctuation, and line breaks carefully.
 There is no right or wrong way to read or write poetry, just an invitation to begin.

 Poetry as Prayer

-Writing our own psalms is about learning to express our emotions in an unedited way, it’s about giving voice to our joy and our pain.
-Writing haiku teaches us focus on a single moment, awakening us to the wonder of creation all around us.
+Writing our own psalms is about learning to express our emotions unedited and giving voice to our joy and pain.

-Poetry Posts
+Posts

 Book of Hours: In Shadow and Sun